 October 2016 entry

-The University of Oxford expects to have a number of full NERC studentships for 2016 entry as a part of the move to Doctoral Training Programmes.
+The University of Oxford expects to have a number of full NERC studentships for 2016 entry as a part of the move to the Doctoral Training Programme .

 In Oxford, these studentships will be available to support research students across the full remit of NERC’s research portfolio, which includes the full breadth of research activities in Earth Sciences.